 Donor cultivation involves building a relationship with donor prospects.
 Donor cultivation is complex because you cannot just call someone and ask them for thousands of dollars in contribution.
 You need to know the donor first and then let them know you, your organization, and what it stands for.
-There are varying donor cultivation strategies you can implement to build a lasting relationship with donors.
+There are varying donor cultivation campaigns and strategies you can implement to build a lasting relationship with donors.

 Create a plan

 The plan should be created depending on the individual needs of the prospect you want donations from.
 Once you start interacting with the prospect during the cultivation process, you should adjust the plan accordingly.
 Some of the factors you may want to consider when creating a plan include your organization’s relationship with the prospect and the number of interactions needed to build a strong relationship to ask for a donation.

 Since you already have information about the potential donor from your research, map out an assumption of what the cultivation process should look like.
 By establishing a stable plan, you will increase efficiency.
 This is because errors will be minimized, and redundancies will be streamlined.
 This will make it easier to make an evaluation and necessary improvements.